agural/low-rank-training/README.md

-# Low Rank Training for Deep Neural Networks on Emerging Memory Technology
+# Low Rank Training of Deep Neural Networks for Emerging Memory Technology

 This directory contains files associated with low rank training research.
 There are two primary development paths: a PyTorch version for fast batch training to test high-level ideas in `pytorch` and a NumPy version for implementing low rank training in `lr`.
 Runs of either path produce debug output files in `analysis` and scripts in that folder allow for interesting analysis of training behavior.